 Some people will probably resent the very idea of buying a B&M at an outrageous price of some €21,200.

-Going back to the exterior, I think I need to reiterate that its compact case that measures approximately 41 millimeter in diameter (NOT including the prominent crown,) and is crafted from high-quality 18-carat rose gold alloy, features an entertaining design and offers a mesmerizing combination of surfaces that are alternately polished and brushed.
+Going back to the exterior, I think I need to reiterate that its compact case that measures approximately 41-millimeters in diameter (NOT including the prominent crown,) and is crafted from high-quality 18-karat rose gold alloy, features an entertaining design and offers a mesmerizing combination of surfaces that are alternately polished and brushed.

 And its exquisitely guilloched silver dial with satin-finished elements looks especially great combined with rose gold hour markers and all five hands.